 – Flexible controls

 The Behringer BOD400 has 5 knobs to help you control and shape your overdrive sound.
-There is a dedicated level, a 2 band EQ, and gain and balance controls.
-First let’s start with the balance knob, which is a basically a blend knob that mixes in overdriven signal with the natural bass sound.
-This way you can preserve your low end content and still have a bit of tube like tone.
+There is a dedicated level, a 2-band EQ, and gain and balance controls.
+First let’s start with the balance knob, which is basically a blend knob that mixes in overdriven signal with the natural bass sound.
+This way you can preserve your low-end content and still have a bit of tube-like tone.

 Finally, we like the little details on the Behringer BOD400.
-There is an electronic on off switch that is pretty noise free.
-Also, there is a LED indictor that lets you know when the unit is on.
+There is an electronic on-off switch that is pretty noise free.
+Also, there is a LED indicator that lets you know when the unit is on.

 – Very cheap for the performance